sebald/melodrama/README.md

 Melodrama will take care that your presentation is correctly rendered.
 You shouldn't have to edit anything here.

+## Reporting issues

+*tl;dr; Please report any issue occuring while developing [here](https://github.com/sebald/melodrama-scripts/issues)!*

+Melodrama is split into two seperate repositories/packages.
+This one and [a repo containing all scripts](https://github.com/sebald/melodrama-scripts).
+The benefit of having all the "development scripts" inside another `npm` package is that you do not have to update Melodrama.
+Instead, everytime you're bootstrapping a new presentation, the latest `melodrama-scripts` will be downloaded for you.

+Because of this, please report any issue that occuris during development [here](https://github.com/sebald/melodrama-scripts/issues)!

 ## Develop

 - Test: `npm test` (optional: `-- --watch`)